WillMeilahn/holbertonschool-simple_shell/README.md

 ```

 #### $?
-`?` is substitued with the return value of the last program executed.
+`?` is substituted with the return value of the last program executed.

 Example:
 ```